Importing a Car or other Vehicle to the U.S. or Canada

 Some auto manufacturers try to protect their dealership territories by prohibiting or discouraging cross border sales.
 Prices you see online or get over the phone can disappear when you show up in person and the American dealer discovers you are Canadian.
 Some manufacturers disallow discounts and incentives if the purchaser is not from the U.S. In addition, given that vehicle maintenance and service is a growing part of dealer revenue, many dealers are less motivated to sell to someone not in their local dealership territory.

 Secondly, you should be very careful to confirm that vehicles purchased in the U.S. and brought across the border will be protected by the manufacturer’s warranty.
 The dealer may not even fully understand if the warranty will be honored, so do your homework.
 In addition, if you need to modify the vehicle to conform to Canadian standards, there is a chance you will void the warranty.

 General tips For Buying a Vehicle Across the Border

-- Things will go smoother if you do not use the vehicle as a shipping container.
-You are required to declare the entire contents of your car so having lots of stuff in the vehicle will slow down the process.
-If customs officials decide to search the vehicle and find items you failed to list you can be fined.
-If you are caught bringing something illegal across the border, the vehicle and all it’s contents can be seized.
+- Travel light.
+Things will go smoother if you do not use the vehicle as a shipping container.
+You are required to declare the entire contents of your car, so having lots of stuff in the vehicle will slow down the process.
+If customs officials decide to search the vehicle and find items you failed to list, you can be fined.
+If you are caught bringing something illegal across the border, the vehicle and all its contents can be seized.